 Below is a list of some pros and cons of buying an old/used tennis racket rather than buying a brand new racket.

 - If you are on a budget, you can save a lot of money by buying a used tennis racket

 - Allows you to play with older tennis racket models that aren’t sold new anymore e.g. Roger Federer’s old Racket the Wilson Six One 90

 - A slightly used tennis racket can give you the same power and feel as a new tennis racket at a fraction of the cost.

 - If you are buying online, it can be difficult to spot hairline cracks and other issues that may mean the tennis racket is not playable anymore

 - Unlike a new racket, you are unlikely to be able to demo the racket before purchasing an old racket

 - Often secondhand rackets have chipped paint and/or scuff marks which can make the tennis racket look ugly.

 What to look for when purchasing a used tennis racket

 1. Chipped Paint

 One of the easiest things to spot is chipped paint on an old tennis racket.

 Although this should not affect the playability of the racket, it may be a sign that the player that had the racket previously was not very careful when playing with it.

-Generally speaking, if you see chipped paint on a racket then it isn’t a big deal as this is to be expected from a second-hand racket (especially if the racket is a few years old).
+Generally speaking, if you see chipped paint on a racket then it isn’t a big deal as this is to be expected from a second-hand racket (especially if the tennis racket is a few years old).

 2. Damaged Head Guard

 I find that the level of wear on the head guard is a good barometer of how rough the previous player was with the racket.

 My recommendation would be to look for a tennis racket that doesn’t have too much wear on it.

 You can get a replacement head guard but If I see a racket with a lot of scuff marks on it then I usually avoid buying these rackets.